Vanessa Downing: Home and Away

 Downing is best known for her regular role as an original cast member of the television soap opera Home and Away playing a role many years her senior as foster mother Pippa Fletcher, replacing Carole Willesee, the wife of newsreader Mike Willesee, at short notice.
 The casting news hit the headlines at the publicity launch of the soap.
 The role had been auditioned for by future Neighbours star Jackie Woodburne.

 When Downing left the series in 1990, the part was recast, and taken over at short notice by Debra Lawrance who went on to play the character from 1990 to 1998, with subsequent guest appearances.
-After Lawrance took over the role, the character remarried to Michael Ross (played by Lawrance's husband Dennis Coard) and now known as Pippa Ross, was awarded a fictitious OAM for her services as a foster parent.
+After Lawrance took the role, the character remarried to Michael Ross (played by Lawrance's husband Dennis Coard) and now known as Pippa Ross, was awarded a fictitious OAM for her services as a foster parent.

 Post-Home and Away

-Post-Home and Away, Downing has continued to work extensively in theatre, though she has continued to appear on TV.
+After Home and Away, Downing has continued to work extensively in theatre, though she has continued to appear on TV.
 She had guest roles in Water Rats, All Saints, Big Sky, G.P., A Country Practice, Funeral Going, Double Sculls, Melba and Packed to the Rafters.
 Her role as Muriel Johnstone in Bullpitt! during its two season run from 1997–1998 was as part of the main cast.

 Downing also studied law, becoming a part-time lawyer in 2006.
 She specialised in immigration law for many years and worked for a law firm in Sydney.

 Vanessa appeared in several shorts during 2020 and 2022, the most recent being Voice Activated.
 In October 2022, Vanessa was a guest on Ray Meagher's This is Your Life episode where she appeared alongside fellow ”Early Years" cast members Roger Oakley (Tom), Alex Papps (Frank) and Sharyn Hodgson (Carly).